 From Rescue & Rehabilitation to Forever Families

 For 150 years, the PSPCA has been rescuing animals from cruelty and neglect.
 It’s in our DNA – our founding principle and a core pillar of what sets us apart from other animal welfare agencies.
-This work involves a robust and holistic approach to helping these animal victims, including in-house resources such as Humane Law Enforcement, emergency and ongoing medical treatment, forensics expertise, behavior rehabilitation, and humane education.
+This work involves a robust and holistic approach to helping these animal victims, including in-house resources such as Animal Law Enforcement, emergency and ongoing medical treatment, forensics expertise, behavior rehabilitation, and humane education.

-Humane Law Enforcement (HLE)
+Animal Law Enforcement (ALE)

 Treating and Rehabilitating the Victims of Cruelty